 As a bonus, you may not feel so shy to try out different weight machines if you have someone else there to help you figure out how to use them.
 This could make a profound difference.
-Research shows that a combination of weightlifting and cardio is most effective for weight loss and overall fitness.

 If you can’t find a good gym buddy, consider signing up with a personal trainer.
 You’ll set a time and place to meet, and they’ll make sure you show up.

 Sleep shouldn’t ever be last on your list of priorities.
 When it comes to fitness and weight loss, sleep may be just as important as eating healthy and exercising.

 In fact, getting enough good quality sleep is one of the biggest risk factors for obesity.
 Lack of quality sleep is linked to an

 Team sports or martial arts go above and beyond the typical gym membership.
 You’re more likely to make lifelong friends as you learn a new skill together.
 Training with like-minded people can be incredibly motivating.
 This is especially true if you’re the type of person who thrives with competition or with a team mentality.

 There are dozens to choose from.
 Here are a few:

 - dance classes